 • Solar Power generated goes to the house first, battery second and feeds the grid third

-• If the Solar System is not generating enough power, the battery will supplement your needs if there is a charge, otherwise draw from the grid
+• Let’s say you have a 4kw solar system that is not generating enough power, the battery will supplement your needs if there is a charge, otherwise draw from the grid

 • If there’s no solar and no battery, the house draws power completely from the grid